tracybporter/tdd-sample-postfix-calculator/README.md

 1. When only one number in list, selecting subtraction results in no calculation or error.

 ## B. Epic: Learn about app store deployment
-1. Tests run at the command line.
+1. Awaiting implementation
     1. Make the application version available in a programatic way
     1. Create a CI environment
     1. Application deployable to CI environment manually
     1. Tests run in the CI environment simulating iOS x
     1. Deploy application to own phone
     1. Release the application as alpha
     1. Deploy application to app store
+1. Completed
+    1. Tests run at the command line.
+        1. `xcodebuild test -workspace tdd-sample-postfix-calculator.xcworkspace -scheme tdd-sample-postfix-calculator -destination 'platform=iOS Simulator,name=iPhone 5s'`

 ## C. Epic: Addition and Division and Negative Sign
 ## M. Epic: Make it pretty